In tornado-prone Oklahoma, some better prepared than others

 In May 2013, twenty-four people were killed and 240 injured when a top-rated tornado devastated Moore, a city of about 55,000 south of Oklahoma City.
 Some 2,400 buildings were damaged or destroyed, including Plaza Towers Elementary School, where seven children were killed.

-It was even worse in 1999 when one of the strongest tornadoes ever recorded, with wind speeds of 300 mph (480 kph), struck Moore, killing 44 and leaving a path of destruction in its wake.
+It was even worse in 1999 when one of the strongest tornadoes ever recorded, with wind speeds of 300 mph, struck Moore, killing 44 and leaving a path of destruction in its wake.

 "The new building codes are great, but I wish they were approved sooner," said Lewis, who was mayor when both tornadoes hit.